 - Hospital work

-Students can match their interests with a need in their community and be the first one to do something about fulfilling this need.
-(I go into great detail about how students can create their own community service projects in my college scholarship guides.)
+Students can match their interests with a need in their community and be the first ones to do something about fulfilling this need.
+(I go into great detail about how students can create their own community service projects in my college scholarship guide ebooks.)

-Newspapers love to showcase teens that have taken the initiative and created such a project!
+Newspapers love to showcase teens who have taken the initiative and created such a project!

 Parents, give them a call, describe what the student has done, and the odds are great that they will offer to write an article about the student’s project.